relaystr/ndk/doc/jit_engine/README.md

 ![introduction of usefulness score](./readme_assets/kick_unused_relays.png "relay fails")

 Multiple websocket connections are expensive, over the lifetime of the app we might have connected relays that are dangling and not used anymore.
 To avoid this we introduce a usefulness score.
 The score is increased by 1 for every request that is sent to the relay.
 If the score is below a certain threshold the relay is disconnected.

+# Complexity

+The most complex part is the relay ranking with a complexity of O(e \* r). \
+e = number of events \
+r = maximum number of relays per event \

+Typically these values range for e from 1-2000 (median 250) and for r from 1-20 (median 11) \
+These estimates are based on a dataset of a public relay with a sample size of ~20000.

+For mobile devices its easy to compute and the result can be cached on a per feed basis.